Sprint sues AT&T over 5G branding

 Sprint Corp sued AT&T Inc late on Thursday, saying it is misleading consumers into believing that they are using fifth generation wireless network, known as 5G, a technology that has not yet been widely deployed.

-REUTERS: Sprint Corp sued AT&T Inc late on Thursday, saying it is misleading consumers into believing that they are using fifth generation wireless network, known as 5G, a technology that has not yet been widely deployed.
+REUTERS: Sprint Corp sued AT&T Inc late on Thursday, saying it was misleading consumers into believing that they were using fifth generation or 5G wireless network, a technology that has not yet been widely deployed.

-AT&T customers are seeing "5G E" logo on their mobile devices in over 400 markets.
-Although users are still using 4G network, AT&T is calling it 5G Evolution, a faster version of its existing network and a first step on the road to 5G.
+AT&T customers were seeing "5G E" logo on their mobile devices in over 400 markets.
+Even though users are still on 4G network, AT&T is calling it 5G Evolution, Sprint said in the lawsuit.

 5G can offer data speeds up to 50 or 100 times faster than 4G networks.